simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2024 Dec 29 0030 UTC
+:Issued: 2024 Dec 30 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

 The greatest observed 3 hr Kp over the past 24 hours was 2 (below NOAA
 Scale levels).
-The greatest expected 3 hr Kp for Dec 29-Dec 31 2024 is 3.00 (below NOAA
+The greatest expected 3 hr Kp for Dec 30-Jan 01 2025 is 6.67 (NOAA Scale
-Scale levels).
+G3).

-NOAA Kp index breakdown Dec 29-Dec 31 2024
+NOAA Kp index breakdown Dec 30-Jan 01 2025

-             Dec 29       Dec 30       Dec 31
+             Dec 30       Dec 31       Jan 01
-00-03UT       2.33         3.00         1.67
+00-03UT       1.33         1.67         5.00 (G1)
-03-06UT       2.00         2.67         1.33
+03-06UT       1.33         5.00 (G1)    4.00
-06-09UT       2.00         2.00         1.33
+06-09UT       1.33         6.00 (G2)    3.33
-09-12UT       1.67         1.33         1.33
+09-12UT       1.33         6.67 (G3)    3.67
-12-15UT       1.67         1.33         1.33
+12-15UT       1.00         5.33 (G1)    2.67
-15-18UT       2.00         2.00         1.33
+15-18UT       1.33         4.33         2.33
-18-21UT       2.00         2.00         1.67
+18-21UT       1.67         4.00         2.00
-21-00UT       2.67         2.33         1.67
+21-00UT       2.67         4.67 (G1)    3.00

-Rationale: No G1 (Minor) or greater geomagnetic storms are expected.
-No
-significant transient or recurrent solar wind features are forecast.
+Rationale: No significant transient or recurrent solar wind features are
+forecast on 30 Dec.
+G1-G3 (Minor-Strong) geomagnetic storms are likely
+on 31 Dec followed by G1 (Minor) geomagnetic storms likely on 01 Jan,
+all due to CME activity from significant X-ray activity on 29 Dec.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was
 below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Dec 29-Dec 31 2024
+Solar Radiation Storm Forecast for Dec 30-Jan 01 2025

-              Dec 29  Dec 30  Dec 31
+              Dec 30  Dec 31  Jan 01
-S1 or greater   10%     15%     15%
+S1 or greater   20%     20%     15%

 Rationale: A slight chance for an S1 (Minor) solar radiation storm event
-will persist through 30 Dec given the current total disk potential.
+will persist through 01 Jan given the current total disk potential.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24
+Radio blackouts reaching the R3 levels were observed over the past 24
 hours.
-The largest was at Dec 28 2024 1121 UTC.
+The largest was at Dec 29 2024 0718 UTC.

-Radio Blackout Forecast for Dec 29-Dec 31 2024
+Radio Blackout Forecast for Dec 30-Jan 01 2025

-              Dec 29        Dec 30        Dec 31
+              Dec 30        Dec 31        Jan 01
-R1-R2           70%           75%           75%
+R1-R2           80%           80%           75%
-R3 or greater   20%           25%           25%
+R3 or greater   30%           30%           25%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are expected, with a
-slight chance for an isolated R3 (Strong) event, through 29 Dec.
-R1-R2
+chance for an isolated R3 (Strong) event, through 01 Jan as the
-(Minor-Moderate) radio blackouts are then expected, with a chance for an
-isolated R3 (Strong) event, on 30-31 Dec as a complex of regions
-approaches
+conglomeration of regions approaches the western limb and new,
-the western limb.
+developing regions rotate onto the eastern limb.

 ```